lingualdev/i18n-check/README.md

   - en-en.json
   - de-de.json

 Use the `d` or `dir` option to define the directory that should be checked for target files.
-With the `b` or `base` option you can specify the base/reference file to compare the target files against.
+With the `s` or `source` option you can specify the base/reference file to compare the target files against.

 ```bash
 yarn i18n:check -t locales -s locales/en-us.json